dr-jam/GameplayProgramming/GameProject.md

 ### Level and World Designer

 As the Level and World Designer, you are responsible for defining the spatial layout and player flow of your game.
 This includes building levels, placing objects and obstacles, shaping the rhythm of exploration and challenge, and incorporating environmental storytelling.
-You will use the conventions established by the other roles—movement physics, visual style, and game logic—to create coherent gameplay spaces.
+You will use the conventions established by the other roles like movement physics, visual style, and game logic to create coherent gameplay spaces.
 Your documentation should include annotated maps, flow diagrams, and a discussion of how level design supports player experience, pacing, and difficulty progression.

 ### Technical Artist